-The MX or Peacekeeper Intercontinental Ballistic Missile (ICBM) was the last type of ICBM deployed by the U.S. Air Force.
+The MX or Peacekeeper Intercontinental Ballistic Missile (ICBM) was the last type of ICBM deployed by the U.S. Air Force in the Twentieth Century.
 Several innovations made the Peacekeeper one of the most lethal nuclear weapons in history.

 Cold Launches & Controversy

-Great consideration was given to a rail based deployment for the missile in early debates.
-This generated considerable controversy in communities that would have been affected.
+Great consideration was given to a rail based deployment for the missile in its early development.
+This generated considerable controversy in communities that would have been affected in the Great Basin of Nevada.
 This idea was finally shelved.
 Instead, it was decided to deploy 50 Peacekeepers in modified Minuteman silos across southeastern Wyoming, in an area directly north of Cheyenne.
 Peacekeepers were operational from 1987 through 2005.

 Note: The missile is now referred to as the Peacekeeper.
-While under development it was first called Missile-X or MX.
-This name was most commonly used by the media and during debates before its eventual deployment.
+While under development it was first called Missile-X for Missile-eXperimental.
+The MX name was most commonly used by the media and during debates before its eventual deployment.